Skip to main content

 12 mentions Positive Neutral Negative

 The gameplay in Deus Ex Machina 2 is largely criticized for being minimal to nonexistent, with many reviewers noting that it feels more like a video experience than an interactive game.
-While the remaster features updated audio and visuals, the lack of meaningful gameplay mechanics and control leaves players disappointed, making it unsuitable for those seeking engaging gameplay.
-Overall, the game is described as lacking depth and achievement, focusing instead on its surreal narrative.
+While the remaster features updated audio and visuals, it lacks substantial gameplay mechanics, leaving players with little control and engagement.
+Overall, it is not recommended for those seeking a traditional gaming experience.

 • “Deus Ex Machina 2 is the sequel to the ancient retro game that people barely saw or heard of, and it stands out as one of the first games to fuse audio with gameplay, which was extremely rare and unheard of at the time.”